 Background: Upper ocean properties and dynamics play a key role in determining hurricane intensity.
-However, how air-sea interaction influences TC intensity and structure change remains to be explored.
-Previous modeling studies show that the effect of the ocean varies widely depending on storm size and speed, and the preexisting ocean temperature and density structure.
-The overarching goal of these studies is to provide data on TC and ocean interaction with enough detail to rigorously test coupled TC models.
-This Ocean Survey Experiment broadly addresses improving understanding of the ocean's role in air-sea interaction and controlling hurricane intensity by making detailed measurements of these processes in storms.
+However, how air-sea interaction influences TC intensity and structure change remains to be fully understood.
+Previous modeling studies show that the effect of the ocean varies widely depending on storm size, strength and speed, and the preexisting ocean temperature and density structure.
+The overarching goal of this Ocean Survey Experiment is to provide data on TC and ocean interaction with enough detail to rigorously test coupled TC models.
+This experiment will broadly address improving understanding of the ocean's role in air-sea interaction and controlling hurricane intensity by making detailed measurements of these processes in storms.